 Dr. Navkaran Singh

 Dr. Singh earned his undergraduate degree from Northwestern University and his medical degree from Ohio State University.
-He completed his residency at the University of Cincinnati.
+He completed his residency at the University of Cincinnati and is board certified by, and a fellow of, the American Congress of Obstetricians and Gynecologists.
+He is a robotics surgeon who leads the way in his field with exploratory, innovative medical devices that span numerous sectors.

 Manufacturing remains a critical and vibrant force in both advanced and developing economies.
 Perception of decline in this sector is completely unfounded.
 Manufacturing still contributes disproportionately to exports, innovation and productivity growth.
 Yet the role of manufacturing is changing and challenges traditional views, for example, that manufacturing and services are completely different sectors.
 In the U.S., every dollar of manufacturing output requires 19 cents of services.
 Keiretsu Forum Midwest members are interested in the changing growth dynamic of this sector and in exploring and contributing to new manufacturing approaches, policies and capabilities.